 std::optional

-std::optional is inspired by Haskell's Maybe Monad. std::optional that was originally intended to be part of C++14 stands for a calculation that maybe has a value.
-Therefore, a find algorithm or a query of a hash table has to deal with the fact that the question can not be answered.
-Often, you use for such cases special values that stand for the presence of no value, so-called no-result.
-Often we use a null pointer, empty strings of special integer values for no results.
-This technique is expensive and error-prone because you have to deal with the no-results in a special way.
-No-results are of the same type as regular results. std::optional has in case of a no-result no value.
+Haskell’s Maybe Monad inspires std::optional. std::optional was initially intended to be part of C++14 stands for a calculation that maybe has a value.
+Therefore, a find algorithm or a hash table query has to deal with the fact that the question can not be answered.
+Often, you use particular values that stand for the presence of no value, the so-called no result.
+Often we use a null pointer, empty strings of particular integer values for no results.
+This technique is expensive and error-prone because you have to deal with the no-results especially.
+No results are of the same type as regular results. std::optional has in case of a no-result no value.

 Here is a short example.